Your browser is unsupported

 About

-Dr. Kapadia is currently on the Advisory Board of Verge: Studies in Global Asias.
-He has served as an elected board member of the American Studies Association and the Association for Asian American Studies, and he is a previous co-convener of the Newberry Library's Scholarly Seminar on Gender and Sexuality.
-Outside of academia, he served on the board of directors of FIERCE, working to build the leadership and power of queer and trans youth of color in NYC.
+Kapadia has received support for his research from numerous prestigious national fellowships.
+He currently serves on the Advisory Boards of interdisciplinary journals like Verge: Studies in Global Asias and Surveillance & Society.
+He has held elected leadership positions in the American Studies Association and the Association for Asian American Studies, and he previously co-convened the Newberry Library's Scholarly Seminar on Gender and Sexuality.
+Outside of academia, he worked as a program fellow at the Rockefeller Brothers Fund, where he supported immigrant justice organizing, QTPOC youth activism, and arts organizations of color, and he served on the board of directors of FIERCE, a member-led organization dedicated to building the leadership and power of queer and trans youth of color in New York City.

 Selected Books and Publications